-At a practical level, this means that we will emphasize communication with customers and regularly conduct customer satisfaction surveys.
-Based on close examination and analysis of the customer feedback we receive through these surveys, we will then work to maximize customer satisfaction by undertaking improvement activities and reflecting customer input in product development and every other place that could thereby be improved.
+At a practical level, this means that we emphasize communication with customers and regularly conduct customer satisfaction surveys.
+These surveys cover a broad range of topics, including product quality, packaging and shipment, quality control, technical development, delivery timing, and sales activities.
+Based on close examination and analysis of the customer feedback we receive through these surveys, we then work to maximize customer satisfaction by reflecting what we learn in improvement activities, and incorporating customer input, in product development and every other place that could benefit as a result.

-Customer feedback will also be gained through events we organize to communicate directly with customers and will be used to improve quality, delivery times, and product development.
+Customer feedback is also be gained through events we organize to communicate directly with customers and is used to improve quality, delivery times, and product development.